-If you are a trafficking or slavery victim, help and support is available through the National Referral Mechanism (NRM), a process that identifies victims of human trafficking or slavery in the UK and ensures they receive the right protection and support.
+If you are a trafficking or slavery victim, you could get help and support through the National Referral Mechanism (NRM.
+This process identifies victims of human trafficking or slavery and ensures they receive the right protection and support.

 If you enter the NRM, they can help you with:

 - living expenses